 Demystifying Legal Separation in California: Your Essential Guide!

 Legal separation is a concept that often raises questions and confusion among couples who are contemplating the end of their marriage.
 Understanding the process and implications of legal separation is crucial before making any decisions.
-In this guide, we will demystify legal separation in California and provide you with essential information to navigate through this challenging period.
+In this guide, we will demystify legal separation in California and provide you with essential information to navigate this challenging period.

 What is a legal separation?